navarral/serdif/README.md

 The data linkage takes place at a query level where the geographic location ([GeoSPARQL](https://www.ogc.org/standards/geosparql)) and time window ([xsd:dateTime](https://www.w3.org/TR/xmlschema11-2/) are used as the common aspects to link the data for each event.

-## Latest working version: offline-version

-User Interface: to be updated

 ## Evaluation